Elijah’s Challenge: Waver No More

 November 20-21, 2021

-However, the Antichrist will betray Israel after 3 ½ years of peace, will take possession of the newly rebuilt temple, and will set up an image of himself in the innermost holy place of the temple.
-Israel will respond with outrage, and literally all hell will break loose as the nations of the world come against Israel, culminating in the battle of Armageddon.
+What he will do is that he will take possession of the newly rebuilt temple and will set up an image of himself in the holy of holy place in the temple, which as you can imagine, Israel will respond with outrage, and which was the whole point, to bring them to that point about race so that the nations of the world then could come and bring the armies into the famous battle of Armageddon?

 I. Know the True Source of Troubles

 Let's read it.
 We're in this 1 Kings 18.
 We begin reading in verse 16 where it says that Obadiah, who had met Elijah, and Elijah says, "Go tell your master that Elijah is here."
 Obadiah went to meet Ahab and told him.
 Ahab went to meet Elijah.
 It came about that when Ahab saw Elijah, that Ahab said to him, "Is that you, you troubler?
 You troubler of Israel, is that you?"
 Elijah said, "I have not troubled Israel but you and your father's house have because you have forsaken the command of the Lord."

 In other words, the word of the Lord, "You have turned aside and forsaken, and you have followed after the Baals.
 Now then, send and gather to me all Israel at Mount Carmel, together with 450 prophets of Baal, 400 prophets of Asherah who eat at Jezebel's table."
 Ahab sent a message among all the sons of Israel and brought the prophets together at Mount Carmel.

 Now, I've been to Israel many times and we love going to this place, Mount Carmel because when you go there, you can see all of these events in your mind's eye.
 You stand on Mount Carmel and you look west, and you can see the Mediterranean, then you look east, and you can see the Jezreel Valley.
 This is where the famous battle of Armageddon will take place.
 All of it is laid out before you amazingly at Mount Carmel.
 He brought all of these together.